Irish brown breadServes 24

-A staple in homes all over Ireland, this hearty round wheat bread is a snap to make.
-It's typically cut into wedges and served with jam for the morning meal.
-Don't forget to cut an X into the top of the dough.
+A staple in Ireland, this hearty wheat bread is easy to make.
+It's typically cut into wedges and served with jam.

 - 2 cups whole-wheat flour

 - 1 1/2 cups all-purpose flour, plus extra for kneading and dusting